Instant Pot Beef Stew

-Make comfort food for dinner faster by learning how to make Instant Pot Beef Stew For Two!
-The meat melts in your mouth along with carrots, peas, and potatoes.
+Make comfort food faster by learning how to make Instant Pot Beef Stew!
+The tender meat melts in your mouth along with hearty carrots, peas, and potatoes served with a rich beef gravy.
+Ready in 90 minutes!

 With the temperatures finally dropping to sweater weather along with annoying dreary rain, it’s time to cozy up to your favorite comfort foods!

-The problem is a lot of comfort foods, especially ones involving tough cuts of meat, take several hours to cook.
-Luckily there’s a way to cook them in almost half the time.
+The problem is a lot of comfort foods such as stove top beef stew involve tough cuts of meat, which means they take several hours to cook.

 You may have heard of an Instant Pot, but do you know what it is?
 It’s a pressure cooker designed to cook food faster using steam pressure.

-Pressure cooking isn’t new to the culinary world, but most home cooks have never used one, myself included.
+Pressure cooking isn’t new to the culinary world, but most home cooks have never used one.

 At first I was reluctant about owning an Instant Pot, thinking it was a trend that’ll die soon.